· Unified Networks · Wi-Fi · 4 min read

-2.4 GHz vs 5 GHz Wi-Fi: Which One Should You Use?
+2.4 GHz vs 5 GHz Wi-Fi: Which Band Should You Use?

-If your devices work fine in one room and struggle in the next, choosing the wrong Wi-Fi band can make a decent network feel broken.
+If your devices work fine in one room and struggle in the next, choosing the wrong Wi-Fi band can make a decent network feel broken and leave you with weak Wi-Fi signal where you actually use it.

 If you need help in Dublin or surrounding areas, the closest starting point is internet and Wi-Fi troubleshooting, and the next most relevant path is Wi-Fi dead zone fixes.